Ongoing waves of protests in Iran and government censorship of the internet has led to surge in demand for the best Iran VPN.

 What makes Astill stand out is its Stealth VPN technology, which it refers to as Smat Mode.
 Part of Astrill's dedication to privacy and avoiding online censorship, the provider claims to offer an added encryption layer on top of OpenVPN, meaning your connections are made even more secure as well as harder to identify and block by firewalls.

 Other positives on the security front include its multi-hop VPN technology and the ability to configure its Windows VPN client fully to your needs (things like assigning different ports and changing MTU values, adjusting the level of encryption and more).
 Astrill even shows great commitment to transparency with a detailed description of its no-logging and data security procedures.

 We already mentioned Astrill's poor streaming unblocking.
-However, its biggest downside is around pricing considering that $15 a month on the 1-year plan makes it almost three times more pricey than ExpressVPN - and if you're looking for flexibility, you'll be paying $30 a month on a rolling 1-month plan.
+However, its biggest downside is around pricing considering that its lowest price is $12.50 per month on a two year contract, and if you're looking for flexibility, it's $30 a month to be on a rolling 1-month plan.

 The provider offers a limited free VPN for Android only, though.
 This might just be the right solution for users looking to grant access to censored sites in security from their smartphone.

 Let's be honest, Mullvad is not the VPN for you if you want to unblock foreign streaming catalogs.
 Same goes if you're after a service with advanced apps—they work just fine, despite lacking some basic features.
 However, when it comes to privacy and security this Swedish-based provider brilliantly matches up with the biggest names in the market.